Your Complete Guide To London’s Best Musicals | 13 Shows Worth Every Penny

 Cabaret | The Kit Kat Club (Playhouse Theatre)

-Willkommen, bienvenue, welcome to this phenomenal new production of cabaret, directed by the sensationally talented Rebecca Frecknall.
-For this revival of the classic musical & film, the Playhouse Theatre has been transformed into a giant version of the Kit Kat Club, where (the lucky few, at least) can sip cocktails and dine at intimate cabaret tables while the show unfolds.
-And even if you missed the acclaimed performances by Jessie Buckley and Eddie Redmayne in the leading roles, the new cast – starring Fra Fee as the Emcee and Amy Lennox as Sally Bowles – are just as strong.
-Plus, you’ll see some of the most beautiful costume design that’s hit London stages in the past few years…
+Willkommen, bienvenue, welcome to this phenomenal production of Cabaret, directed by the sensationally talented Rebecca Frecknall.
+For this revival of the classic musical & film, the Playhouse Theatre has been transformed into a giant, glittering version of the Kit Kat Club, where (the lucky few, at least) can sip cocktails and dine at intimate cabaret tables while the show unfolds.
+A parade of talented performers have taken on the main roles of Sally and Emcee so far, with the mantle now passed to Adam Gillen and Katherine Langford.
+Plus, you’ll see some of the most beautiful costume design that’s hit London’s stages in the past few years…

-Dinner before: Go fancy at Kerridge’s Bar & Grill
+Dinner before: Go big and fancy at Kerridge’s Bar & Grill

-Details: Cabaret runs at the Playhouse Theatre (closest tube station Embankment) until 16th December 2023.
-Tickets cost £25–£325, and you can book here.
+Booking is open for Cabaret at the Playhouse Theatre (closest tube station Embankment) until 4th October 2025.
+Tickets cost £40–£375, and you can book here.

 Hamilton | Victoria Palace Theatre